cremeansemily/Rent-A-Puppy/README.md

 https://pimp-my-puppy.herokuapp.com/
 ## Contribution
-Helps from GitHubs, modules and google.
+Help from GitHub, the modules and google.

 ### ©️2021 Rent-A-Puppy